millacarmona/morphospace/README.md

 Morphometric variation is assumed to be already free of differences of orientation, position and scale.
-This standardization can be readily performed using functions from the aforementioned R packages.
+This standardization can be readily performed using a number of functions provided by the aforementioned R packages.

 ``` r
 # Inspect shapes